brandon-robertson-dev/MERN-Full-Stack-APP-T3A2/README.md

 - Log in to my account and log out of it when I want to.
 </details>

-##### Sarah (Admin)
+##### Rianna (Admin)

 <details>
   <summary>Click to expand!</summary>

-Sarah works at DevConnect moderating the app making sure that users aren't having any issues, she doesn't have a profile but she has total control over the app, all users and all content using the Admin dashboard that she access through a specially assigned Admin account.
+Rianna is a 26 year old woman, who has been living in the heart of the city in Melbourne, Victoria with her cat for the past 6 years.
+She works at DevConnect and is an admin on the website because there are a lot of users on the DevConnect website she needs a quick and fast way to manage the website, it’s content and all the users.
+Because she is an admin on the website she expects to have a dashboard or a set of buttons that only show for the admin to have control over the website and database.

-###### As Sarah I want:
+###### As Rianna I want:

 - The right to edit, create and remove users from the database if they are posting inappropriate content, harassing other users or there is any issue with a users account.
 - The right to edit and remove posts and comments from the database if it has inappropriate content or is harassing another user.